intorust/intorust.com/README.md

 # Into Rust

-A website containing Rust tutorials.
+A website containing Rust tutorials (http://intorust.com/).
 This repo contains the source materials.
 It is divided into two main parts:

 - `src` -- contains the jekyll sources for the website itself